fusiandrea28/HealthDeskStation/README.md

 ## Revision History

+## Rev1.2 (TBD)
+- Add TVOC sensor (SEN55 from Sensirion)
+- Create an eco-friendly enclosure for the device

+## Rev1.1
+- Added support for TFT SPI display (rounded)
+- Replaced GSheet logging to ThingSpeak
+- General improvements

 ## Rev1.0
 - Temp, Humidity and CO2 from SCD41 sensor
 - Publishing to GSheet
 - GSheet pulls data from historical weather database
 - LED ring effects with NeoPixel library

-## Rev1.1 (TBD)
-- Add a HMI (e-paper or LCD display)
-- Add a way to let the user force the update (before the 30 mins timer)
-- Improve conditional formatting

-## Rev1.2 (TBD)
-- Add TVOC sensor (SEN55 from Sensirion)
-- Create an eco-friendly enclosure for the device

 ## Description
-An embedded system based on ESP32 and Google Sheet.
+An embedded system based on ESP32 device and ThingSpeak.

 Arduino IDE is used to flash the ESP32.

-Google Script code for additional functions on the Google Spreadsheet.

 The aim of this project is to get useful data about the environment.
 This device can be placed in an office to know when there's a need to ventilate (high CO2 values).
-It also helps having an idea of the climate change in Taipei by comparing the weather conditions of today, to those of the past.

 ## How does it work?